 - Nikkor 24-120mm f4.0 (x2)

 - Nikkor 70-200mm f4.0

 - Nikkor 14-24mm f2.8

-We have sold our f1.4 primes because the weight becomes the priority for us some time ago and we think it was a right decision.
+We have sold our f1.4 primes because the weight becomes the priority for us some time ago and we think it was the right decision.

-Of course, all of the wedding photographers london will have different needs and some of you will probably disagree that this is the best set of lenses.
+Of course, all wedding photographers will have different needs and some of you will probably disagree that this is the best set of lenses.
 This is why we encourage you to borrow some of them from your fellow photographers and try them out before you splash the cash.

 We hope this article shed some light on what you need to start with and will help you somehow in making the right choices.